Mexico promises answers after metro train collapse kills 23

 Firefighters using heavy chains to stabilize the site pulled bodies and survivors from the wreckage.
 Some 79 people were injured, including three children, and survivors were taken to nearby hospitals in the south of the capital, city authorities said.

-A video on Milenio TV channel showed the overpass plummeting onto a stream of cars near the Olivos station in the southeast of the city at around 10:30 p.m.
+Video on social media showed the moment when the overpass plummeting onto a stream of cars near the Olivos station in the southeast of the city at around 10:30 p.m.
 (0330 GMT on Tuesday), sending up clouds of dust and sparks.

-Speaking at a regular news conference, Mexican President Andres Manuel Lopez Obrador said the investigation should be done quickly and that nothing should be hidden from the public.
+Monserrat, 26, said she was at the back of the train wagon when she heard a loud noise and the lights went out.

+“Everybody screamed and we fell on top of each other, I was thrown on top of everybody, I fell on everybody,” she told Mexican radio, speaking from the Belesario Dominguez hospital where she was receiving treatment for an injured rib.

 ACCIDENTS